guardian/price-migration-engine/docs/amendment-effective-date-computation.md

-# The art of computing start dates
+# The art of computing effective dates

-The engine code uses the variable name `startDate` to refer to the effective date of the price rise of a given subscription.
+The engine code uses the variable name `amendmentEffectiveDate` to refer to the effective date of the price rise of a given subscription.
 That date is computed during the Estimation step.
-For instance, if subscription S-0000001 has a start date of `2024-08-27` (27th August 2024, which is in the future at the time these lines are written), then it means that on that day, the subscription is going to be billed using the intended updated price for this migration.
+For instance, if subscription S-0000001 has a effective date of `2024-08-27` (27th August 2024, which is in the future at the time these lines are written), then it means that on that day, the subscription is going to be billed using the intended updated price for this migration.

-So we have just learnt something about start dates, they are billing dates.
-A monthly subscription that is billed on the 27th of each month, can only have a start date of the form `****-**-27`.
-A quarterly subscription of that pays on the 15th of January (and 15th of April, 17th of July, and 15th of August), can only have start dates from one of the following forms: `****-01-15`, `****-04-15`, `****-07-15` or `****-10-15`.
+So we have just learnt something about effective dates, they are billing dates.
+A monthly subscription that is billed on the 27th of each month, can only have a effective date of the form `****-**-27`.
+A quarterly subscription of that pays on the 15th of January (and 15th of April, 17th of July, and 15th of August), can only have effective dates from one of the following forms: `****-01-15`, `****-04-15`, `****-07-15` or `****-10-15`.

-In this chapter, we learn how to compute start dates.
+In this chapter, we learn how to compute effective dates.

 ### Context

-To be computed, a start date needs a context. here is the context we are going to work with:
+To be computed, a effective date needs a context. here is the context we are going to work with:

 First we need a cohort spec.
 Let's assume that the cohort spec is